webpack/webpack/README.md

 See [example](/sokra/modules-webpack/tree/master/examples/loader).

-The following loaders are included as optional dependencies:
+The following loaders are included in webpack:

-* `raw`: Loads raw content of a file
+* `raw`: Loads raw content of a file (as utf-8)
 * `json` (default at `.json`): Loads file as JSON
 * `jade` (default at `.jade`): Loads jade template and returns a function
 * `coffee` (default at `.coffee`): Loads coffee-script like javascript
-* `css`: Loads css file with resolved imports
+* `css`: Loads css file with resolved imports and returns css code
 * `style`: Adds result of javascript execution to DOM
-* `.css` defaults to `style!css` loader, so all css rules are added to DOM
+* (`.css` defaults to `style!css` loader, so all css rules are added to DOM)
+* `script`: Executes a javascript file once in global context (like in script tag), requires are not parsed.
+Use this to include a libary. ex. `require("script!./jquery.min.js")`.
+This is synchron, so the `$` variable is avalible after require.

 TODO